Architects, Air and SarsCov2

 What does (…treating SarsCov2 as airborne…) mean for infection control practitioners in healthcare, as well as the general population?
 Aside from the obvious benefits of Personal Protective Equipment (PPE), the existing evidence is sufficiently strong to warrant engineering controls targeting airborne transmission as part of an overall strategy to limit the infection risk indoors.
 These would include sufficient and effective ventilation, possibly enhanced by particle filtration and air disinfection; and the avoidance of systems that recirculate or mix air.
 Opening windows, subject to thermal comfort and security, provides more than a gesture towards reducing the risk of infection from lingering viral particles.71,72,74 Measures to control overcrowding in both healthcare and confined indoor environments in the community, including public transport, are also relevant.
 There exist a range of cost-effective measures aimed at diluting infectious airborne particles in homes and hospitals that are easily implemented, without major renovation or expenditure.71,73 These will serve to protect all of us as we seek the evidence required to further reduce the risk from Covid-19 over the coming months and years.
 It is time to discard the myths and rewrite the science of viral transmission.Source: https://www.journalofhospitalinfection.com/article/S0195-6701(21)00007-4/fulltext

-Architects and Engineers can and should take a leading role since our self-regulating professions are committed to serving the public interest, and when we are made aware of how the spaces we design can influence the transmission of Sars Cov 2, we are obliged to act on the information, providing both leadership and solutions.
-As a current VP (Strategic) of the Ontario Association of Architects, I am urging the OAA Council and its membership take a leading role in advising our Provincial government on the issues at the intersection of LTC and Healthcare Architecture, but also Schools, MURBs and Residences, and subsequently by providing our own membership, and allied professionals with the tools needed to assess and mitigate transmission of Sars Cov 2 through improvements to the built environment in terms of Indoor Air Quality measures and controls.
+Architects and Engineers can and should take a leading role since our self-regulating professions are committed to serving the public interest.
+When we are made aware of how the spaces we design can influence the transmission of Sars Cov 2, we are obliged to act on that information by providing both leadership and solutions.
+Informed Architects and allied professionals can and have taken a leading role in advising our Provincial government on the issues at the intersection of LTC and Healthcare Architecture, but also Schools, MURBs and other Residences.
+Architects and allied professionals can readily obtain the tools needed to assess and mitigate transmission of Sars Cov 2 through improvements to the built environment by means of Indoor Air Quality measuring, ventilation, filtration and controls.
 The Ontario Society of Professional Engineers has taken just this kind of leadership with their recent public statement:

 This blog post is a first step towards these goals.

-While we could get right into the weeds with science and guidance, I would first point the reader to four critically important resources:
+While we could get right into the weeds with science and guidance, and this is a long post already, I would first point the reader to four critically important resources that support the argument that we need to declare SarsCov2 as an airborne pathogen, which can be reviewed in full when time permits:

 - Covid Myths, Busted: https://www.journalofhospitalinfection.com/article/S0195-6701(21)00007-4/fulltext